JSP Tag Library for Fast and Easy XML Parsing

 </p:parse>

 The <p:parse> action of XJTL starts the parsing of the XML document using SAX and it iterates over the SAX events generated by the XML parser.
-Those SAX events are intercepted for processing by the <p:element> and <p:data> actions in the body of <p:parse>.
+Those SAX events are intercepted for processing by the <p:element> and <p:data> actions in the body of <p:parse> .

 The ignoreSpaces flag is set to true in order to ignore the irrelevant indenting spaces between the XML elements.
 This feature of the <p:parse> action can be used to speed the parsing.

 There is one <p:element> action for each element of the XML document.
 Those XJTL actions form a tree structure similar to the hierarchy of the XML elements.
 The body of a <p:element> action is evaluated only if its testName attribute has the same value as the name of the current element of the SAX parsing.
 For example, <p:element testName="email"> is executed only for the <email> XML element.
-The <p:element> action has additional attributes named testQname and testUri that can be used to test the qualified name and the namespace URI of an XML element.
-If these tests aren't enough, you may use the test attribute that accepts an arbitrary conditional expression just like the <c:if> action of JSTL.

 When an XML element has attributes, the corresponding <p:element> action creates a JSP variable that holds a java.util.Map object containing the name-value attribute pairs.
 The default name of this JSP variable is attr and it can be changed by adding a varAttr attribute to the <p:element> action.
-For example, the <p:element> that processes the <address> element has varAttr="attrAddress".
+For example, the <p:element> that processes the <address> element has varAttr="attrAddress" .
 The attributes of the XML element are accessed later in the JSP page using JSTL:

 <BR>City: <c:out value=""/>